Desire-2/Afritech_Bridge_lms/frontend/BUILD_README.md

 npm run dev
 ```

-If you encounter dependency issues locally, you can run `./vercel-build.sh` to reset your environment.
+If you encounter dependency issues locally, you can run `npm run build` to reset your environment.